Instructor: Gustavo Fares

 Extension: 5-7 pages long

-- Bibliography : You must compile a list of at least three critical works relevant to the argument of your paper.
+- Bibliography: You must compile a list of at least three critical works relevant to the argument of your paper (at least one of the 3, must be different from the ones used in class).

 Students will give ONE oral report to the whole class on the topic for the day’s class.
 After the oral report is presented, discussion will follow.
 Presentation should be about 10 minutes long.
 The presentation will take place during the class session when the related topic is discussed.
 NO MAKE UPS.